Grzegorz Ślak: Hobbies

 Ślak is an avid enthusiast of football and motorcycle speedway.
 In 2004 and 2005, he led the speedway team Unia Tarnów to its first in history title of the winner of Team Speedway Polish Championship.

 For many years, he has been connected with Polish speedway rider Tomasz Gollob, who officially handed the 2010 gold medal for winning Individual Speedway World Championship over to Ślak.
 In 2010, he also wrote a book, entitled Why only now?!
 Gollob as the world champion.
 A true story.

-In 2008, he carried out a capital transaction which led to the takeover of Groclin Dyskobolia Grodzisk Wlkp. by the shareholder of J.W.
+In 2008, he carried out a capital transaction which led to the takeover of Groclin Dyskobolia Grodzisk Wielkopolski. by the shareholder of J.W.
 As a result, the club changed its name to Polonia Warszawa and the registered seat to the city of Warsaw.
 It was the first transaction of this sort and so far one of a kind on the top level of Polish football events.

 He acts as a speedway expert and Grand Prix commentator on Canal+.